sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 To execute the authorization server via `npm`:

+* install `node` and `npm` on your system, if you haven't already (see [installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
 * `npm install`
 * `npm run start`

 To execute the authorization server as a Docker container:

+* install `docker` if you haven't already (see [download page](https://docs.docker.com/engine/install/))
 * `docker compose up --build`

-To verify the application is running as expected, you can run `./test-endpoints-locally.sh`.
+To verify the application is running as expected, you can run `./test-endpoints-locally.sh` when the application is running, and check the console logs.

 ## 3) Make your application public on the internet